Semi-Unsupervised Learning: Clustering and Classifying using Ultra-Sparse Labels: Experiments

 As before, in semi-supervised runs, we keep labels for $20\%$ of the data.
 In the semi-unsupervised learning experiments, we keep 20$\%$ of label data for the first half of classes: $\{0,...,4\}$ for (Fashion-)MNIST, $\{0,1,2\}$ for HAR.
 We then mask out all label information for the $n_{\mathrm{gt}}/2$ remaining classes.

-Figure \ref{fig:gm_conf} shows the confusion matrices for GM-DGMs trained unsupervised on our studied datasets.
-While the SSVAE was unable to cluster the subspace of unsupervised classes in $y$, as we saw in Figure \ref{fig:m2_conf}, our GM-DGM model can learn a predictive classifier/clusterer for both the semi-supervised and unsupervised classes.
-We show additional example confusion matrices for SSVAEs and GM-DGMS trained unsupervised and semi-supervised on these datasets in the Appendix.
+Figure~\ref{fig:gm_conf} shows the confusion matrices for GM-DGMs trained semi-unsupervised on our studied datasets.
+While the SSVAE was unable to cluster the subspace of unsupervised classes in $y$, as we saw in Figure~\ref{fig:m2_conf}, our GM-DGM model can learn a predictive classifier/clusterer for both the semi-supervised and unsupervised classes.
+We show additional confusion matrices for SSVAEs and GM-DGMs trained unsupervised and semi-supervised on these datasets in the Appendix.

 We show the test-set accuracy after unsupervised, semi-supervised, and semi-unsupervised learning for SSVAEs and GM-DGMs in Table \ref{tab:results}.
-While SSVAEs demonstrably fails to cluster effectively over the ground truth classes when trained unsupervised, our GM-DGM can.
+While SSVAEs demonstrably fail to cluster effectively over the ground truth classes when trained unsupervised, our GM-DGM can.
 As our GM-DGM can also do semi-supervised learning at the same overall level of performance as SSVAEs, it can also capture semi-unsupervised learning.
-Recall that the semi-unsupervised runs we are masking out all labels for classes 0-4, and keeping $20\%$ of labels for classes 5-9.
-As one might expect, the final performance in semi-unsupervised learning for GM-DGMs is above that for unsupervised performance and below vanilla semi-supervised learning.
+As one might expect, the final performance in semi-unsupervised learning for GM-DGMs is above that for unsupervised learning and below vanilla semi-supervised learning.
 Our GM-DGM approach has been able to learn successfully to classify and cluster for all ground truth classes of data in comparison to SSVAEs, for all data sets studied.